Can you help to support Goldsmiths students?

 Please make a donation to the Student Support Appeal

-All donations to the Student Support Appeal will be used to provide support to students facing extraordinary financial and emotional challenges during the ongoing Covid-19 pandemic, wherever their needs are greatest.
+All donations to the Student Support Appeal will be used to provide financial or emotional support to students, wherever their needs are greatest.

 - £20 could provide emergency groceries for a student facing hunger